AI compliance isn't just a policy document.

 How often does it need updating?

 The AI landscape changes fast.
 We recommend reviewing your policy and risk register every 12 months minimum, or whenever you adopt a significant new AI tool.
-The Managed Compliance add-on handles this automatically.
+Your framework renews annually with legal updates included, so the regulatory side is handled for you — just tell us when you adopt a new tool.

 We're UK-only right now — do we need EU coverage?